tasirulumor/aam-kurao/privacy-policy.md

 ## 1. Introduction

 Welcome to **আম কুড়াও (Aam Kurao)** ("we", "our", or "us").
 We are committed to protecting your privacy.
-This Privacy Policy explains what information we collect, how we use it, and your rights regarding your data when you use our mango delivery Android application.
+This Privacy Policy explains what information we collect, how we use it, your rights regarding your data, and **how to delete your account and all associated data** when you use our mango delivery Android application.

 By using Aam Kurao, you agree to the collection and use of information as described in this policy.